Tonyigba/POWER-BI-TASK-PROJECT/README.md

 1. CREATE MEASURES AND CALCULATE THE TOTAL UNIT PRICE.
 2. CREATE MEASURES AND CALCULATE THE TOTAL Quantity OF GOODS SOLD.
-3. CREATE COLUMN SHOWING REVENUE ON EACH RPODUCT.
+3. CREATE COLUMN SHOWING REVENUE ON EACH PRODUCT.
+4. CTREATE MEASURES AND CALCULATE AVERAGE UNIT PRICE.